Bitteneite/bitten_restoboards/README.md

 <br>

 <p align="center">
-Custom PCBs offer a world of possibilities, and somehow, you ended up with us – a choice that leaves us utterly bewildered.<br>
+Custom PCBs offer a world of possibilities, and somehow, you ended up with us – a choice that leaves us utterly bewildered.
 We're not sure what led you here, but hey, we won't question it too much!
 </p>